 Dr. Aardsma's concentrated research in the five years from 1995 through 1999 produced remarkable results.
-He has described this half-decade as the "golden years of research discovery."
+He has described this half-decade as the "golden years of research and discovery."
 Following the foundational missing millennium discovery, other pieces began to fall into place as Dr. Aardsma worked systematically back into ever more ancient times.
 For example:

-2000 to the Present
+2020 to the Present